MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 This article is step-by-step manual guidance for running JBoss EAP app on an Azure Red Hat OpenShift 4 cluster.
 For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Quickstart: Deploy JBoss EAP on Azure Red Hat OpenShift using the Azure portal](/azure/openshift/howto-deploy-java-jboss-enterprise-application-platform-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

-If you're interested in providing feedback or working closely on your migration scenario with the engineering team developing the automated solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
+If you're interested in providing feedback or working closely on your migration scenario with the engineering team developing JBoss EAP on Azure solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 > [!IMPORTANT]
 > This article deploys an application by using JBoss EAP Helm Charts.
 At the time of writing, this feature is still offered as a [Technology Preview](https://access.redhat.com/articles/6290611).
 Before choosing to deploy applications with JBoss EAP Helm Charts on production environments, ensure that this feature is a supported feature for your JBoss EAP/XP product version.